-Table 6-21: Flow Controller Object Instance Attributes
+Table 6-25: Flow Controller Object Instance 1 Attributes

-Attrib ID Name Data Type Access Rule NV Description Notes 4 Data Units ENGUNITS Set NV Defines the Engineering Units context of Setpoint [6] and other attributes in this object (See 'Note: Data Units' below) 5 Control Override DINT Set V Overrides the automatic control of the flow controller (See 'Note: Control Override') 6 Setpoint REAL Set V The sensor value that the device will maintain a steady state condition Units set by [4] 15 Warning Settling Time DINT Set V Time allowed for the control- loop to settle to within the error band (See 'Note: Status' below) Time in milliseconds

-Attrib ID Name Data Type Access Rule NV Description Notes 16 Warning Error Band DINT Set NV The maximum deviation band by which Setpoint must equal the Process Variable before a status is indicated (See 'Note: Status' below) Units set by [4] 19 Constant Time Ramp Rate UDINT Set NV The amount of time the controller will take to "ramp" flow from its current value to its final value as commanded in Setpoint [6] Default = 0 [disabled] Time in milliseconds 159 Fixed Control Value REAL Set V Sets the value actuator position when Control Override [5] is set to 'Fixed' Units are % 194 Setpoint Limit REAL Set NV The maximum value for setpoint.
-If setpoint exceeds this value, the behavior of the controller is defined by Setpoint Limit Action [201] Units set by [4] 201 Setpoint Limit Action DINT Set NV Sets the behavior of the controller when Setpoint [6] > Setpoint Limit [194] (See 'Note: Setpoint Limit Action') 202 Live Setpoint REAL Get V The actual setpoint to which the process variable Flow will be controlled (See section 7.2.10 for more information on Setpoint Limiting)
+Attrib ID Name Data Type Access Rule NV Description Notes 4 Data Units ENGUNITS Set NV Defines the Engineering Units context of Setpoint [6] and other attributes in this object See 'Note: Data Units' below 6 Setpoint REAL Set V The sensor value that the device will maintain a steady state condition.
+Units set by [4] 15 Warning Settling Time DINT Set NV Time allowed for the control-loop to settle to within the error band See 'Note: Status' below Time in milliseconds 16 Warning Error Band DINT Set NV The maximum deviation band by which Setpoint must equal the Process Variable before a status is indicated See 'Note: Status' below Units set by [4] 19 Constant Time Ramp Rate UDINT Set NV The amount of time the controller will take to "ramp" flow from its current value to its final value as commanded in Setpoint [6] Default = 0 [disabled] Time in milliseconds 194 Setpoint Limit REAL Set NV The maximum value for setpoint.
+If setpoint exceeds this value, the behavior of the controller is defined by Setpoint Limit Action[201] Units set by [4] 201 Setpoint Limit Action DINT Set NV Sets the behavior of the controller when Setpoint[6] > Setpoint Limit[194] See Note: Setpoint Limit Action 202 Live Setpoint REAL Get V The actual setpoint to which the process variable Flow will be controlled See section 7.2.10 for more information on Setpoint Limiting